mehhdiii/Style-GANs/README.md

 To run the notebook, upload it to a kaggle envoirnment and load the dataset in /input/ directory

 ## Results
+The following artistic image was applied on the video.
+A sample video frame is shown below

 ### Artistic Image
 ![alt text](style.png)